Zermatt regularly updates the safety measures and opening dates for this summer and winter to ensure the safety of visitors.

 “Obviously, après ski is very much part of the skiing experience, but it’s secondary for Zermatt.
 Our guests particularly value the skiing, the fantastic gastronomy and the opportunity to enjoy the natural world.”

-Summer 2020 showed that visitors to the resort are excellent at complying with official restrictions.
+Summer 2020 and 2021 has showed that visitors to the resort are excellent at complying with official restrictions.
 Zermatt will continue to follow all resort federal and cantonal measures.

 Covid tests in Zermatt